 however today's sea pirates usually are equipped with high tech gadgets, with high-speed boats, cellular phones and more modern assault weapons.
 The picture below shows a typical modern sea pirate.

-practice of a pirate; robbery or illegal violence at sea.
+noun practice of a pirate; robbery or illegal violence at sea.

 Maritime Piracy therefore is where armed pirates rob, hijack or attack ships.
 It is thought that the main incentive for the Somali Pirates is to kidnap the crew for ransom, not to kill.